menu

 Overview

 Wallace is a tiny town located in the state of West Virginia.
 With a population of 201 people and just one neighborhood, Wallace is the 251st largest community in West Virginia.
-Wallace has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Wallace was built prior to World War II, making it one of the older and more historic towns in the country.

 Occupations and Workforce

-Wallace is a blue-collar town, with 44.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wallace is generally considered to be a blue-collar town.
+44.68% of the Wallace workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wallace is a town of construction workers and builders, sales and office workers, and managers.
 There are especially a lot of people living in Wallace who work in office and administrative support (34.04%), management occupations (7.45%), and business and financial occupations (5.32%).

 Setting & Lifestyle